Kunalwewreeer/andha_paisa/README.md

 For the second task, do read the readme file in the corresponding folder.

 #### Stage 1:
 Now let's confuse ourselves with regression and classification.
 This is a step for further complicated machine learning models, hence an understanding is important to relate the learning with the application into the markets.
-Thus complete the assignments in the directory task3.
+Thus, read the readme.txt in task3 and complete the assignments in the directory task3.